 VM-22: MAXIMUM VALUATION INTEREST RATES FOR INCOME ANNUITIES

 Guidance Note: Over time, the NAIC intends for VM-22 to contain the valuation requirements for all annuity products not covered by VM-21.
 For now, the purpose of VM-22 is limited to prescribing the valuation interest rates, but not the valuation methodology, to be used for some, but not all, of the products that are within the intended scope of VM-22.
 All reserve requirements for non-variable annuities that are not within the defined scope of VM-22 (I. A and I. B below) are contained in Appendices VM-A and VM-C. The valuation interest rates for the products in the defined scope of VM-22 (I.A and I. B below) supersede those described in Appendices VM-A and VM-C, but they do not otherwise change how those Appendices are to be interpreted.
-VM-C IX.B. provided guidance on valuation interest rates and is therefore superseded by these requirements for products in scope.
+VM-C IX.B provided guidance on valuation interest rates and is therefore superseded by these requirements for products in scope.

 Table of Contents